 At Cavazzo Carnico, just a few minutes from the road, hides the Buse dai Pagans, the gorge of the Cjanevate stream, overlooked at 15 meters high by a bridge tunnel, part of a nearby military fortification.
 It is not a path suitable for everyone.

-Las Calas Gorge is a deep gorge, with walls nearly 200 meters high, carved into the rock by the millennial action of water.
+The gorge of Las Calas is a deep gorge, with walls almost 200 metres high, carved into the rock by the millennial action of water.
 The gorge can be visited by experienced hikers thanks to a path carved into the stone and equipped with a steel cable.

 The gorge consists of a 200-meter path with an elevation gain of about 60 meters.
 The visit is short, but the view of the rushing waters is splendid and exciting.
 Uneven path.